 1. Download the Quick Start Guide (QSG) for your device from the UniFi Downloads section.

-3. Forget the device through the UniFi Network Controller using the above steps after resetting it to factory defaults.
+2. Forget the device through the UniFi Network Application using the above steps after resetting it to factory defaults.

 Troubleshooting Devices that are not Resetting

-If despite numerous tries to reset the device, it appears not to be resetting and boots back up to a blue LED, it could be because of one of the following reasons:
+If the device appears not to be resetting and boots back up to a blue LED, it could be because of one of the following reasons:

-1. The device is connecting back to the UniFi Network Controller because it was not forgotten (see the above steps).
-After reconnecting to the controller and being re-adopted, it is retrieving its old configuration.
+1. The device is connecting back to the UniFi Network Application because it was not forgotten (see the above steps).
+After reconnecting to the console and being re-adopted, it is retrieving its old configuration.

 2. The reset button was not held down long enough when performing the physical reset steps above.

-If the UniFi device is not working after the reset process, make sure to try all the other methods described in this article and try swapping out the Ethernet cables and PoE injectors to eliminate any issues related to power or connectivity.
+If you're still having trouble, try swapping out the Ethernet cables and PoE injectors to eliminate any issues related to power or connectivity.